-Each line defines a package repository.
+In a sources.list file, each line defines a package repository.
 The preferred source must come first.
 Empty lines are ignored.
 A # character anywhere on a line marks the remainder of that line as a comment.
 The available packages from a repository are acquired by running apt-get update.
-Updates can be installed directly using apt-get, or via the GUI.
+Updates can be installed directly using apt-get, or via the GUI (Node \rightarrow Updates).